-No edits were made to the blueprint based on public comments received.
+No public comments were received.

 Section 3: Trust Fund

 Please provide the BHP Trust Fund location and relevant account information.

 Similar to our accounting of other federal funds, and consistent with state law, the BHP funds will be contained in a separate and distinct fund that rolls up to the state's appropriated fund 6400 (the state's legislatively mandated segregation of funds based on the source of revenue - for this purpose federal funds) as well as a separate grant.
 Funds will be deposited and expended out of the agency's treasury account listed and named below.